Abdominoplasty – Tummy Tuck

 Your belly will appear firm and well-shaped after excess skin and fat are removed.

-If you follow your doctor's instructions carefully and avoid weight gain, this improved appearance of belly will last for a long time.
+If you follow your doctor's instructions carefully and avoid weight gain, this improved appearance of the belly will last for a long time.